-The site was recently refurbished, and the sealed off service area opened up, and the iron railings removed.
-The railings were supposed to be replaced with just the little brass studs in the pavement that mark the legal boundary, but at some point that seems to have changed into a more substantial boundary wall, made of wooden blocks.
+The site was recently refurbished, the sealed off service area opened up, and the iron railings removed.
+The railings were supposed to be replaced with just brass studs in the pavement that mark the legal boundary, but at some point, that seems to have changed into a more substantial boundary wall, made of wooden blocks.

 The rear of the court has also been blocked off since planning permission was granted, so that while the space appears open, it’s ever so subtly been redesigned to corral the general public away from the pseudo-public courtyard.

 Down here though is the oldest part of Priest’s Court, a dark, dank, dim corridor under a block of housing, and hence utterly delightful.
 Although John Stripe was less impressed, describing it as “very long and ordinary” in 1720.

 The court also housed Sir John Johnson’s Freewriting School, which he founded in 1695 to offer free education to eight scholars, although it only lasted 36 years.

 Take a careful look at the entrance, where you can see the original oak frame where the alley would have once had a mighty door to seal it off, for the court was private then, as the residences of the parish priest of St Vedast.

 Today the court offers a small outdoor seating area for the cafe, and a convenient route between two roads, if you stick to the correct side of the newly added wooden barriers.